kaibukaibu/nonparamDNAmixtures/README.md

 # genDNAmixtures
 Code for non-parametric simulation of DNA mixtures from one-person trace profiles.
 The code is part of the paper "Non-Parametric Simulation of DNA Mixture Profiles from One-Person Trace Profiles" by ...
 (2026).
 In this code we replicate 2-4-person DNA mixtures from PROVEDIt by pasting together several 1-person DNA profiles.
-The code consists of two files -- one for creating the mixtures and one for applying a stutter filter and analytical thresholds on it.

-Dependencies:
+# Necessary software and packages:
+- R (written in version 4.4.1)
+- tidyverse
+- doParallel
+- openxlsx

+# Explanation of files
+The code consists of three .R files:
+- 01_replicate_mixtures.R -- code for replicating PROVEDIt mixtures.
+Outputs raw mixture profiles without stutter filter and analytical thresholds.
+- 02_apply_stutterfilter.R -- code for applying analytical thresholds from Riman et al. (2021) and a stutter filter.
+- helping_functions.R -- collection of functions for transforming profile data from wide to long format and vice versa.